Skatteetaten/aurora-gradle-plugin/README.md

     plugins {
         id 'no.skatteetaten.gradle.aurora' version '<version>'
     }

+One cavet with this approach is that type-safe accessors will not be generated for plugins applied in extensions, so for any of these you will have to use a configure block like so:

+    configure<TestLoggerExtension> {}

+as opposed to:

+    testlogger {}

+This is a [Known Issue](https://docs.gradle.org/current/userguide/kotlin_dsl.html#type-safe-accessors) in Gradle and will be fixed in a future release.

-However any plugins specified with a version that differs from the compiled plugins - will be respected.
+However any plugins specified with a version that differs from the compiled plugins - will be respected, and type-safe accessors will be available.
 As an example lets look at how you can override the version used for the kotlin jvm plugin:

     plugins {
         id 'no.skatteetaten.gradle.aurora' version '<version>'